zi3lak/cw-sdk-python/README.md

 It includes the following features:
  * Auto-serialization of API responses into Python objects
+ * Websocket client with transparent handling of protobuf messages
  * API credentials automatically read from your `~/.cw/credentials.yml` config file
  * Custom exceptions for API-specific issues (e.g.: Requests Allowance)
  * Smart back-off retries in case of API connectivity loss